robamu-org/tmtccmd/docs/gettingstarted.rst

 the :py:class:`tmtccmd.config.hook.HookBase`.

 1. The :py:meth:`tmtccmd.config.hook.HookBase.assign_communication_interface` method
    is used to return a communication interface given a string identifier.
+You can read more about the communication abstraction in the :ref:`com` chapter.
 2. The :py:meth:`tmtccmd.config.hook.HookBase.get_tmtc_definitions` returns a configuration
    wrapper which determines the commands displayed when using the interactive CLI mode or the GUI.